goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   ```
 - Remember that we are calling the `useEffect` function every single time our component is rendered.
 - So everytime a component is rendered, we are recreating the array and possibly putting a different value into the array.
-- Between subsequent renders of our component, if the elements inside of that array are different, the arraow function that we pass to `useEffect` is going to be called.
+- Between subsequent renders of our component, if the elements inside of that array are different, the arrow function that we pass to `useEffect` is going to be called.
 - So the first time our component gets rendered and we have a default value always inside of our application of `posts`.
 Because that is the initial state that we set up inside of our `App` component.
 - In order words, whenever the value of `props.resource` is different, the `useEffect` function gets called.